xen0bit/rattagatta/README.md

 1. Open `rg-collector` folder in PlatformIO IDE, wait for libraries to install etc...
 2. Connect `Seeed Studio XIAO ESP32-S3` via USB
 3. Open `platformio.ini`
-4. Set `upload_port = /dev/ttyACM0` to the device identifier for your XIAO
-5. Set `monitor_port = /dev/ttyACM0` to the device identifier for your XIAO
-6. PlatformIO -> Project Tasks -> Upload
+4. PlatformIO -> Project Tasks -> Upload

 If you have completed the steps above, already have the PlatformIO IDE open, and wish to flash more than one collector:
 1. Connect `Seeed Studio XIAO ESP32-S3` into USB